Blue Air: Suspension of operations

 On 6 September 2022, it was announced that Blue Air was forced to suspend all operations for at least six days, following the seizure of the airline's accounts by the Romanian authorities.
 Prior to this event there had already been arguments between the airline and the state after a high-ranking official advised against buying tickets from the airline.

-On 7 September, the assets were released by the government with Blue Air planning to resume reduced operations with just five aircraft in the near future.
-However, shortly after Blue Air announced the suspension of all flights until at least 10 October 2022 as the airline is currently not able to afford fuel and other services.
+On 7 September, the assets were released by the government, with Blue Air planning to resume reduced operations with just five aircraft in the near future.
+However, shortly afterwards, Blue Air announced the suspension of all flights until at least 10 October 2022, as the airline was currently not able to afford fuel and other services.
 On 30 September 2022, the airline removed its entire route network from sale.
-Shortly after, all five of the airline's Boeing 737 MAX 8 aircraft where relocated to LOT Polish Airlines by their lessor.
+Shortly afterwards, all five of the airline's Boeing 737 MAX 8 aircraft were reallocated to LOT Polish Airlines by their lessor.
 As of October 2022, Blue Air did not plan to resume operations earlier than late 2022.

-In November 2022 it has been announced that Blue Air will be nationalized with the Romanian state taking over 75 percent of shares as the currently dormant airline was unable to pay back a state loan.
-During the same time, the airline's operational license has been suspended, but not revoked.
+In November 2022 it was announced that Blue Air would be nationalized, with the Romanian state taking over 75 percent of shares, as the currently dormant airline was unable to pay back a state loan.
+During the same time, the airline's operational license was suspended, but not revoked.

-In December 2022, Blue Air has been nationalized with the Romanian state contemplating an onward sale of its confiscated 75 percent share to an investor.
-Shortly after it has been reported that the dormand airline had accumulated up to € 250 million in debt.
+In December 2022, Blue Air was indeed nationalized, with the Romanian state contemplating an onward sale of its confiscated 75 percent share to an investor.
+Shortly after, it was reported that the dormant airline had accumulated up to €250 million in debt.

+On 21 March 2023, Blue Air filed for insolvency.